Skip to content

 In SAML Bearer token scenario - server must maintain application state.
 Server stores token in token registry.

-JWT’s are stateless - server validates the client request and generates the JWT ecrypts and signs using private key.
+JWTs are stateless - the server validates the client request, generates the JWT, encrypts and signs it using a private key.
 Returns JWT to client.
 Client makes request to resource server with the JWT.
 Server validates the token with the private key.

 CORS is not an issue as the process does not use cookies